 As the user pans the view across the globe, new raster tiles come into view while old tiles drop from view.
 And as the user zooms the view into the globe, each visible tile is recursively replaced with four higher resolution tiles to enhance the detail and vice versa when zooming the view away from the globe.
-This continual acquiring and releasing of tiles necessitates the streaming of raster data from disk as the user interactively explores raster datasets.
+This continual acquiring and releasing of tiles necessitates the streaming of raster data from disk as the user interactively explores raster data sets.

 GPlates uses the open-source, cross-platform graphics library OpenGL to access hardware-accelerated graphics functionality.
-For a raster tile to be rendered by the Graphics Processing Unit (GPU) its data must first be loaded into an OpenGL texture resource.
-The tile texture dimension is fixed at 256 × 256 pixels since all graphics hardware support this texture dimension and it provides a reasonable granularity for visibility culling.
-GPlates maintains a cache of texture resources for each raster that includes the

-- 20 currently visible tiles plus the most recently released (not visible) tiles.
+For a raster tile to be rendered by the graphics processing unit (GPU), its data must first be loaded into an OpenGL texture resource.
+The tile texture dimension is fixed at $256 \times 256$ pixels since all graphics hardware supports this texture dimension and it provides a reasonable granularity for visibility culling.
+GPlates maintains a cache of texture resources in memory for each raster that includes the currently visible tiles plus the most recently released (not visible) tiles.
 When a new tile becomes visible GPlates first searches the texture cache.
 If the tile is not cached then the tile data is loaded from disk (the multi-resolution tiled image pyramid cache file) into the least recently released texture resource.
-The texture cache and the operating system's physical-memory-backed file cache help to minimize the impact of high-latency - 25 disk accesses.
-For example panning the view over a new area of a raster can initially result in some stuttering but when the user later returns to the same area the panning tends to be much smoother.
+The texture cache and the Operating System's physical-memory-backed file cache help to minimize the impact of high-latency disk accesses.
+For example, panning the view over a new area of a raster can initially result in some stuttering but when the user later returns to the same area the panning tends to be much smoother.

 To further mitigate the cost of high-latency disk accesses, the raster tiles are not stored on disk as rows of tiles across the raster (storing the entire first row followed by the second, third, etc).
 Instead the tiles are arranged on disk in a Hilbert space-filling curve (Sagan, 1994) in order to minimize the file seek distance between spatially adjacent tiles.
-This is not very noticeable for low resolution rasters, but becomes increasingly important for higher resolution rasters.
+This is not very noticeable for low-resolution rasters, but becomes increasingly important for higher-resolution rasters.
+With the advent of low-latency SSDs this is not nearly as important as it is for the relatively high-latency HDDs.